U.S., China firms scramble as new tariffs hurt business

 David Amadia, president of Ridge Vineyards, which sells about 2% of its 90,000-case production to China, said the suddenness of the latest round of retaliatory tariffs left him no time to send shipments ahead of the deadline.

-Instead, he may work with his importer to shift supplies to Hong Kong, where wine is duty free and 2018 U.S. exports totalled $130 million.
+Instead, he may work with his importer to shift supplies to Hong Kong, where wine is duty free and 2018 U.S. exports totaled $130 million.
 “That’s become the fall-back for wineries,” Amadia said.

 Additional reporting by Gavin Maguire in Singapore, Hallie Gu in Beijing and Beijing Newsroom, and Shanghai Newsroom.; Editing by Lincoln Feast.